CesiumGS/cesium/terrainnotes.md

     * _frameUpdated (used in QuadtreeTile#_updateCustomData to determine when a parent tile was updated more (?) recently than this tile)
     * _frameRendered (used in QuadtreePrimitive#createRenderCommandsForSelectedTiles to determine which tiles need updated heights)
     * _loadedCallbacks (used for WMTS (?) to remove old imagery once new imagery is loaded.
 I think.)

+TileBoundingRegion has a both an oriented bounding box and a bounding sphere, but we don't use either of them for terrain.
+Instead, tiles store separate copies of these things (orientingBoundingBox and boundingSphere3D).
+That's probably good because we update the min/max height in publishToTile but we don't update either of the other two.